 All the waterfalls, hot springs, glaciers and beaches looked incredible and we wanted to see as much as possible in just one week.
 But we were having a hard time figuring out how to connect the dots on a map in one epic road trip.

-Since that first trip, we’ve had the opportunity to return to Iceland and explore more of what this incredible country has to offer.
+Since that first trip, we’ve had the opportunity to return to Iceland on multiple occasions and explore more of what this incredible country has to offer.
 In total we’ve spent a lot more than 7 days in Iceland, but we’ve put all that experience to good use just for YOU.

-We spent hours compiling all the information from both our trips on which we experienced many different places and all the best things to do in Iceland.
-We finally came up with what we think is the very best Iceland itinerary for 7 days!
+We spent hours compiling all the information from multiple trips to Iceland on which we experienced many different places and all the best things to do in Iceland.
+We finally came up with what we think is the very best 7 day itinerary for Iceland!

 Want to save time and energy on planning?